Magda Linette: Personal life

-Tennis career
+Career

-Youth
+Juniors

 As a youth she represented local club Grunwald Poznań with successes at junior level.

 2010

 In May, Linette received a wildcard to the qualifying draw of the Warsaw Open, a Premier-level tournament.
 She beat her doubles partner Paula Kania in straight sets but lost to Anna Chakvetadze.
 In June, she won her first professional tournament in Szczecin as a wildcard entrant.
 In July, she made it to the final of the ITF Circuit tournament at Toruń but lost to top seed Ksenia Pervak, in straight sets.

 Magda Linette won another two ITF titles in August, in Hechingen and Versmold, both in Germany.
-In Hechingen, as a qualifier, she defeated Sílvia Soler Espinosa of Spain, and in Versmold, she beat Irina-Camelia Begu, in straight sets.
+At the Ladies Open Hechingen, as a qualifier, she defeated Sílvia Soler Espinosa of Spain, and in the Reinert Open, she beat Irina-Camelia Begu, in straight sets.

 She continued to play $25k tournaments and won her fourth title of the season in Katowice, where she defeated Eva Birnerová in three sets.
 The week after, she reached another final in Zagreb but lost to Renata Voráčová in three sets, after 21 consecutive wins on the ITF Women's Circuit.
 She reached the final in Opole, losing to Sandra Záhlavová in three sets.